zbl14/capstone-planning-log-and-proposal/capstone-proposal.md

 - Add visited validation system
 - Create a mobile version
 - Host my own instance of CORS Anywhere
+- User can only vote on a review once
 - Well documented

 ## Tools, Frameworks, Libraries, APIs, etc.